EVM-QuestBench: An Execution-Grounded Benchmark for Natural-Language Transaction Code Generation: Benchmark Tasks

 \subsection{Validators and Post Execution Constraints}

 EVM-QuestBench uses validator-based scoring rather than reference code matching.
-This design enables evaluation of functional correctness under dynamic parameterization: validators receive the same randomly sampled parameters that were injected into the natural language instruction, and verify that the model's output produces the expected on-chain effects for those specific values.
+Validators receive the same dynamically sampled parameters injected into the natural language instruction and verify that the model's output produces the expected on-chain effects for those specific values.

-\paragraph{Validator architecture.} Each atomic task type has a dedicated validator class (e.g., \texttt{ERC20TransferValidator}, \texttt{SwapExactETHForTokensValidator}).
-At instantiation, validators receive the dynamically sampled parameters from the runner, including target addresses, token amounts, and decimal configurations.
-Composite tasks use a \texttt{CompositeValidator} that loads and delegates to the appropriate atomic validator based on the key operation in the workflow.

-\paragraph{Validation against dynamic parameters.} The validator converts human-readable parameters to chain-native units (e.g., $0.1$ tokens $\rightarrow$ $0.1 \times 10^{18}$ wei for an 18-decimal token) and compares against actual on-chain state changes.
-For a transfer task, the validator checks: (i) the sender's balance decreased by the expected amount, and (ii) the receiver's balance increased by the same amount.
-This approach ensures that correctness is measured against the specific numeric values presented in the instruction, not against a fixed reference output.

-\paragraph{Weighted scoring components.} Validators implement protocol and task-specific checks over receipts and post-state.
-A typical atomic validator (e.g., ERC20 transfer) computes a weighted score from four check categories: transaction success (30 points), contract address correctness (20 points), function signature correctness (20 points), and state change verification (30 points).
-Each check is binary pass/fail with its assigned weight.
-The final score is the sum of passed check weights.

-\paragraph{Tolerance handling.} Many tasks allow small tolerances to account for AMM slippage or rounding effects.
-Transfer validators typically allow a $1$ to $2$\% relative tolerance on amounts.
-Swap and liquidity operations use a slippage-style tolerance (commonly $5$\%).
-Approval tasks require an exact allowance match.
-These tolerances are applied during the state change verification step, ensuring that minor deviations from expected values (due to protocol mechanics) do not penalize otherwise correct solutions.

-\paragraph{Composite validation.} Composite validators compute a base success score from the final end-state condition, then apply step efficiency decay as described in Section~\ref{sec:setup}.
-The validator loads the composite task definition, identifies the key operation, and reuses the corresponding atomic validator to score the final transaction.
-This modular design eliminates code duplication and ensures scoring consistency between atomic and composite evaluations of the same operation type.